Germany and the Armenian genocide: Information

 According to historian Stefan Ihrig, "German archives hold a vast amount of such reports".
 Most of the German consuls in Anatolia prepared reports on the genocide and criticized it, but there was also an agreement with the Young Turk government "there was to be no written record of... conversations" on the Armenian issue.
 Some German diplomats tried to help the Armenians; Walter Rössler, the German consul in Aleppo, was reprimanded for excessive sympathy.
 Rössler also complained that the German press printed false stories denying atrocities against Armenians.

 Those trying to get the word out were confounded by Ottoman censorship.
 For example, Germans were threatened with imprisonment for taking photographs of the Armenian deportees who died during the death marches.
 Information about the genocide was also censored in Germany, but penalties were lenient and self-censorship had more of an effect.
 German newspapers printed denials of the atrocities and regurgitated the Ottoman position of seeing Armenians as a subversive element and their persecution as justified.
 According to Ihrig, all the information was available to a German audience "yet it did not want to see".
 Historian Margaret L. Anderson states, "If we look not at the hard-pressed German-in-the-street but at the elites, the close-knit world of movers, shakers, and public opinion-makers, then the answer is clear: everyone.
 And if we ask, what did they know?
 The answer, with equal certitude, is: enough."

+The socialist Karl Liebknecht and liberal Matthias Erzberger were two of the very few members of the Reichstag to speak out against the Armenian genocide.
+On 11 January 1916, Liebknecht raised the issue of the Armenian genocide in the Reichstag, but received the reply that the Ottoman government "has been forced, due to the seditious machinations of our enemies, to transfer the Armenian population of certain areas, and to assign them new places of residence."
+When Liebknecht persisted and said he'd been informed that Armenians were being exterminated, he was interrupted with laughter from the rest of the room.
+Liebknecht described the genocide as "a sin now placed upon Germany."
+Other politicians of the left-wing elements of the SPD, such as Hugo Haase, Georg Ledebour, and Eduard Bernstein, also denounced the mass extermination.
+Ledebour questioned why many of his colleagues were willing to tolerate the genocide simply because the Ottomans were an ally."It is entirely inexplicable to me how socialists could bestow support in any form to such a government."